Nababratadeb-NITA/MyPortfolio/README.md

 ## Built With

-My personal portfolio <a href="http://soumya-jit.tech/" target="_blank">soumyajit.tech</a> which features some of my github projects as well as my resume and technical skills.<br/>
+My personal portfolio <a href="https://my-portfolio-rho-lilac.vercel.app/" target="_blank">Nababrata.nft</a> which features some of my github projects as well as my resume and technical skills.<br/>

 This project was built using these technologies.

 - React.js
-- Node.js
-- Express.js
+- Bootstrap
 - CSS3
 - VsCode
 - Vercel